anitayawson/MindFlex-Client/README.md

 - Feature: Home page

-  - Create clickable mood slider with range of emotions
+  - Create mood slider with range of emotions
-  - Handle user input and update UI accordingly
-  - Implement reflection overlay form with POST /reflection endpoint to save reflections
+  - Implement reflection modal form with POST /reflection endpoint to save reflections to the database

 - Feature: Therapists page

   - Create therapist cards with relevant information (name, specialization, location, etc.)
+  - Get all therapist data from database (i.e. GET /therapists, GET /therapist/:id)
   - Implement therapist details page to display detailed information about each therapist

 - Feature: Therapist booking flow

   - Calendar integration for scheduling appointments
-  - Paystack integration for secure payment processing during booking

 - Feature: Create account & log in

-  - Design and implement UI & backend logic using Passport.js and OAuth
+  - Design and implement UI & backend logic with JWT, signup & login endpoints
+  - Handle errors and authentication

 - Styling and refinement

-  - Tidy up across all pages

-- Bug fixes and testing

 ## Nice-to-haves

+- Google sign up/log in with Passportjs
 - Functional notifications
 - User profile page
+- Retrieve user reflections and display them in the Reflections tab on hamburger menu
 - Third-party API for quote/tip of the day
-- Splash screen
+- Functional booking flow with abiliy to pay for booking
 - Ability to view payment details in Payment details tab (hamburger menu)
 - Therapist reviews section
-- Retrieve user reflections and display them in the Reflections tab on hamburger menu

 - For next sprint:
+  - Google sign up/log in with Passportjs
+  - Functional booking flow with abiliy to pay for booking
   - Topic based Forums page
   - Self-help exercises page/Exercise of the day
+  - Improve UI